Are Zucchini Noodles for Small Budgets?

 Totally works, although I prefer spaghetti style now.

-Next the thing to use was a julienne peeler (here’s the affiliate link I mentioned).
+Next, the thing to use was a julienne peeler (affiliate link).
 In my opinion, it’s perfect.

-- It costs about $5-$10 (try the thrift store!
+- It’s inexpensive (try the thrift store!
 Who uses a julienne peeler anymore?)

 - It’s small and easy to store